Everything You Need to Know About Evil Proxy Attacks and MFA Bypass

 Evil Proxies operate on the Reverse Proxy principle, where the attacker leads the victim to click a malicious link that appears to look like a legitimate login page.

-To increase their chances of success, the attackers impersonate trusted services and apps, such as Concur Solutions, DocuSign, and Adobe.
+To increase their chances of success, attackers impersonate trusted services and apps like Concur Solutions, DocuSign, and Adobe by leveraging legitimate registration processes available to the public.

 The phishing URL including DocuSign is undetected by Virus Total

-Here’s another example of how the the Email Gateway security tool is bypassed using the “DocuSign” application as the email sender.
+Here’s another example of how a phishing URL created by the attacker and sent by a legitimate DocuSign sender bypasses the Email Gateway security tool by using the “DocuSign” application as the email sender.

 Email Security Gateway determined the phishing URL as clean